 Why Your Online Reputation Matters

-If your court record is the first thing people see, it is time to take action.
+If your court record is the first thing people find, it’s time to do something about it.

 Public court records include case numbers, charges, and outcomes.
 These might involve civil, criminal, family, traffic, or small claims cases.
+According to the United States Courts website, such records are generally accessible to anyone, although certain sensitive cases may be sealed to protect privacy.
 Many of these records are listed on multiple websites and can be easily shared or downloaded.
+Availability varies by case type and jurisdiction.

 How Court Records End Up on Search Engines